microsoft/aitour-concept-to-creation-ai-studio/src/demo4_evaluate_your_prototype_w_pf.md

 3. Install the [promptflow VS Code extension](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow).
 4. Install the [python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions in VS Code, to run the evaluation notebook.

-If you prefer, you can also rely on a pre-built envirnoment which has all the dependecies already installed for you.
+If you prefer, you can also rely on a pre-built environment which has all the dependecies already installed for you.
 Just click the button below to open this repo into a [GitHub Codespace](https://github.com/codespaces).

  [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&machine=basicLinux32gb&repo=826281335&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=UsEast)